Circles of Support

 Circles can meet as often as they like - some meet twice a year, others less and if you are planning something major it will probably be more regular.

-We have developed some resources to describe what is a circle of support and to help people to get started, that can be downloaded for free.
+We have developed a resource to describe circles and help people start their own circle (PDF), that can be downloaded for free.
 We also have a book called Building Community Through Circles Of Friends which is only available to purchase as a hardcopy.

 Jill has 20 years' experience working with children and adults with learning disabilities.
 She is an RNLD and has a BSc Degree in Psychology.
 She serves as Chair of the Transition Information Network steering group and is part of the PMLD network.